oasp/generator-oasp/README.md

 The tools are installed in the `myapp/node_modules` directory, while the JavaScript libraries in the `myapp/app/bower_components` directory (as configured in `myapp/.bowerrc`).
 Please note that the latter was actually done by Bower's `bower install` which was called as the npm's post install step (as configured in `myapp/package.json`).

 ### 4. Enjoy

+Please note that all command below must be executed in project root directory.

 #### Developing